Shonosuge-Jacky/COMP3329/README.md

 55. [sound] win scene music (???)
 56. [sound] adjust all sound effect's loudness base on water sound (do it when all sound effect are done)

+### &nbsp;&nbsp;Deliverables (30 April 23:59):
+1. Installation instructions and game instructions .doc readme file (???)
+2. 10 Pages .doc game report (???)
+4. A1 150dpi game poster (Do it after the game is finished)
+3. 1 min .mp4 game trailer (Do it after the game is finished)
+4.
 ### &nbsp;&nbsp;(BUG) Temporary unsolvable bug :
 1. Dash towards gas, body will emit toward a direction with extrem high speed, and cant back to normall location when restart **bug**
 2. too fast no name **bug**